 It’s essential to understand the importance of welcome emails.
 Without such an email, you will find it incredibly challenging to build a relationship with the subscribers.
 Additionally, you should also try your best to craft the email to the best of your abilities.

 As you can see from the examples, you don’t have to use a lot of words.
-Instead, you should try a combination of pleasant colors that represent your brand.
-Also, you should use pictures to make the email look more welcoming.
+Instead, it would help if you tried a combination of pleasant colors that represent your brand.
+Also, it would be best if you used pictures to make the email look more welcoming.

 To get the best results, you should do a range of tests to figure out how to write the best campaign for your brand.